Suzanne Ewing

 Biography

-Working at the intersection of humanities and design, my research interests are in the area of critical practices and architectural culture: orientations and approaches to spatial, material and inhabitive imagination, drawing, visual media and architectural education as sites and modes of constructing the practice of architecture, cities and culture.
+Working at the intersection of humanities and design, my research interests are in the area of critical practices and architectural culture: spatial, material and inhabitive imaginations; drawing, visual media and architectural education; sites and modes of constructing practices of architecture that impact on cities and culture.

-The design-research output of the Saltcities studios which I led as part of the Edinburgh Master of Architecture programme (2006-2014) has been internationally exhibited.
+The design-research outputs of the Saltcities studios which I led as part of the Edinburgh Master of Architecture programme (2006-2014) have been internationally exhibited.
 Studio inquiries pursue connections between research, pedagogy and design.
-Critical spatial and sonic attentiveness, site recording, enviromental assymmetries, cultures of dwelling and alteration, and the literal and metaphoric unsure ground of the city are concerns informing recent studios, Building-in-time (2019), At home (2021), Soundings (2022), The Empty Space (2022).
+Critical spatial and sonic attentiveness, site recording, enviromental assymmetries, cultures of dwelling and alteration, and the literal and metaphoric unsure or moving ground of the city are concerns informing recent studios, Building-in-time (2019), At home (2021), Soundings (2022), The Empty Space (2022-23).

 Current projects: